Charleston

 Book this trip if…

-• Book this trip if you prefer spring or fall travel, when the Lowcountry is at its most pleasant and the courses are in the best shape.
+• Book this trip if you prefer spring (March-May) or fall (October) travel, when the Lowcountry heat is manageable and the courses are in peak condition.

 Skip this trip if…

-• Skip this trip if you are planning a July or August visit and expecting peak conditions.
-Heat, humidity, and afternoon thunderstorms define summer here.
+• Skip this trip if you are planning a July or August visit and expecting peak conditions; Lowcountry heat, humidity, and afternoon thunderstorms define those months.

-• Skip this trip if your group wants a concentrated resort campus where all courses are walkable from one property.
-This is a driving trip.
+• Skip this trip if your group wants a single resort campus with all courses walkable from the property.
+This is a driving trip with 20-45 minute hops between rounds.

 • Skip this trip if you want mountain or desert terrain.
-This is flat, coastal, and lowcountry all the way.
+The Lowcountry is flat, coastal, and damp.

 When to go